nunchuk-io/resources/content/wallet-recovery/collab-wallet/_index.en.md

 * B imports **A.psbt**, signs it, and exports it as a new file named **A+B.psbt**
 * B passes on **A+B.psbt** onto C
 * C imports **A+B.psbt** and signs it - the transaction now has 3 signatures from A, B and C
-* C broadcasts the transaction
+* C can now broadcast the transaction

 The medium of file exchange could be email, messaging apps, or SD cards.
 An encrypted medium is recommended for better privacy.

+{{< notice warning >}}
+  When signing, each member should take care to make sure that all transaction data, such as destination address and transaction fee, are legitimate.
+{{< /notice >}}

 {{< notice note >}}
   To drain the entire wallet, remember to tick the "Send all" box when creating the Send transaction.